reshamas/reshamas.github.io/_posts/2019-04-12-wimlds-q1-report.md

 #### Turkey
 The two chapters in Turkey (Ankara and Istabul) are counted under the Europe numbers.

+## Acknowledgement
+Special thanks to [Prithvi Gandhi](https://www.linkedin.com/in/prithvi-gandhi/), a co-organizer for the WiMLDS NYC chapter, for updating statistics.
+You can follow Prithvi on Twitter at [@prithnpixels](https://twitter.com/prithnpixels).

 ## Contact
 I can be reached at reshama@wimlds.org